foundation29org/H29_Doc/source/pages/Superadmin profile.md

 These functionalities will be present in the navigation menu of the left panel of the platform for the superadmin role.

+The implementation of the code for the functionalities of this profile is done in the same way as explained in section 2.4 of this document.

 ## 3.1.
 Manage groups

 The first menu option of this profile is: "Groups".